abiramen/2021-compclub-summer-ctf/README.md

 Yay!
 You should now have a running CTFd instance and should be able to connect over HTTPS with your domain!
 Make sure to visit the page to set up your admin CTFd account.

 You can scale up your droplet a few hours before your CTF so that you have more vCPUs and RAM to run the CTF.
-We used {insert droplet config here}.
+Make sure to also create a snapshot of your We bumped up to 4 vCPUs, 8GB RAM and 50 gigs of disk space.

 ### Theming CTFd